lauchblatt/Emotions_in_Drama/README.md

     <li><b>Filtered_Emotion_Annotations_withNoAnnotation</b>: Emotion annotations filterd by disagreements and including the no annotation class (non-annotated material).
     These are the annotations used to train the final classification model.</li>
    </ul>
-    <li><b>Source_Target</b>: Implicit and explicit source/target annotations for 18 plays and overall.</li>
+    <li><b>Source_Target</b>: Implicit and explicit source/target annotations for 18 plays and for all plays summed up.</li>
   </ul>
   Some information regarding the annotations:
     <ul>
-      <li>Please refer to <a href="https://doi.org/10.5281/zenodo.6228152">Dennerlein, Schmidt and Wolff (2022c)</a> for explanations of annotation data, processes and German/English translations.</li>
+      <li>Please refer to <a href="https://doi.org/10.5281/zenodo.6228152">Dennerlein, Schmidt and Wolff (2022c)</a>, <a href="https://doi.org/10.17175/2023_010">Dennerlein, Schmidt and Wolff (2023b)</a> and <a href="https://doi.org/10.1093/llc/fqad046">Dennerlein, Schmidt and Wolff (2023a)</a> for explanations of annotation data, processes and German/English translations.</li>
       <li>Main annotation attributes are: tag_type (sub-emotions), main_emotion_class, base_polarity (positive, negative, being moved, eventually no annotation)</li>
       <li>Annotations of different annotators are seperable via the annotator attribute and consist of 2-letter-abbreviations (e.g. VH, LS)</li>
-      <li>The annotations were performed under guidance by the following students: Carlina Eizenberger, Viola Hippler, Nadine Kastenhofer, Julia Jäger, Emma Russ, Leon Sautter, Lisa Schattmann.</li>
+      <li>The annotations were performed under guidance (technical issues: Thomas Schmidt, history of drama: Katrin Dennerlein) by the following students: Carlina Eizenberger, Viola Hippler, Nadine Kastenhofer, Julia Jäger, Emma Russ, Leon Sautter, Lisa Schattmann.</li>
     </ul>

 ## Classification_Model
-This folder contains a link to the model used in <a href="https://doi.org/10.1093/llc/fqad046">Dennerlein, Schmidt and Wolff (2023a)</a> and Dennerlein, Schmidt and Wolff (2024) as well as evaluation information.
-The model achieves an average F1-score for sub-emotion classification of 72% and was fine-tuned for four epochs with a batch size of 32, a learning rate of 4e-5, and the Adam optimizer, utilizing a Tesla P100 GPU with the filtered annotations.
+This folder contains a link to the transformer-based large language model used in <a href="https://doi.org/10.1093/llc/fqad046">Dennerlein, Schmidt and Wolff (2023a)</a> and Dennerlein, Schmidt and Wolff (2024) as well as evaluation information.
+This model (based on gbert-large by <a href="https://www.deepset.ai/">deepset</a>t) achieves am average F1-score for sub-emotion classification of 72% and was fine-tuned for four epochs with a batch size of 32, a learning rate of 4e-5, and the Adam optimizer, utilizing a Tesla P100 GPU with the filtered annotations.

 Please refer to the <a href="https://huggingface.co/">hugging face library</a> on how to use the unzipped model and the models in this repository in general.
 We also included a link to a <a href="https://colab.research.google.com/drive/1c8so9bADbwluPC4M1bT351L5qpRCHp--?usp=sharing">google colab</a> for a basic usage example in this folder.

 ## Classification_Results

-The results of the application of the classification model on the sentences of 313 plays.
+This folder contains the results of the application of the classification model on the sentences of 313 plays.
 Subsets of these results are used in <a href="https://doi.org/10.1093/llc/fqad046">Dennerlein, Schmidt and Wolff (2023a)</a> and Dennerlein, Schmidt and Wolff (2024).
 The original plays are from <a href="https://dracor.org/ger">GerDracor</a>, <a href="https://textgrid.de/">TextGrid</a> or based on our own work.

 Some information regarding the classification results:
 <ul>